tkurtbond/tkurtbond.github.io/posts/2012/09/15/idol-of-the-orcs-s07.rst

 move up to support them with silver maces, if they need help, and :pc:`Gustavio` behind them.
-The plan is to hold the wight off with the some of the 8' long spears, while stabbing him with the others, so he can't touch anybody and steel their life force.  :ll:`T.T.` comes up with some rulings on the fly for the situation, and we move forward.
+The plan is to hold the wight off with the some of the 8' long spears, while stabbing him with the others, so he can't touch anybody and steel their life force.  :gm:`T.A.` comes up with some rulings on the fly for the situation, and we move forward.